nhohung/hackintosh_thinkpad_X230/README.md

 # Hackintosh High Sierra on Thinkpad X230

-This page is under construction.
-I will delete this line once everything is up and running.

 I used to be a loyal Windows user until I got my first Macbook.
 The moment I got an extra SSD, I planned to install macOS on my Thinkpad X230.
 Tutorials are scattered around, some links no longer exist, some repositories uses different version of macOS from their description.
 So I decided to make this as a detailed reference for me.
 If you find it useful, I'm glad to help.

-**Target**: macOS High Sierra 10.13.6 (I'll try newer updates later) **Source**: https://github.com/littlegtplr/Hackintosh-X230-macOS (please note some links and old version tools from this repo no longer exist)
+**Target**: macOS High Sierra 10.13.6 (I'll try newer updates later)

+**Source**: https://github.com/littlegtplr/Hackintosh-X230-macOS (please note some links and old version tools from this repo no longer exist)

 **Available equipment:**